newatoms/beta/_private/pitches/stby.md

 ### Goal

-To show the Necessity of service design
+To show the necessity of service design

 ### Method

 We create a very simple but comprehensive explanatory of what service design is.
-What impact does service design has on every day objects/products?
+We show what impact service design has had on every day objects.
+For example: from a basic wooden tool to a stabilizing spoon for parkinson patients.

 ### Outcome